PennyLaneAI/pennylane/doc/introduction/templates.rst

         MyTemplate(a, b, wires=range(n_wires))
         return qml.expval(qml.PauliZ(0))

+>>> circuit(2, 3)
+-0.7195065654396784

 .. note::

     Make sure that classical processing is compatible with the autodifferentiation library you are using.
-For example, if `MyTemplate` is to be used with the torch framework, we would have to change ``np.sin`` to ``torch.sin``.
+For example, if ``MyTemplate`` is to be used with the torch framework, we would have to change ``np.sin`` to ``torch.sin``.
     PennyLane's :mod:`math <pennylane.math>` library contains some advanced functionality for framework-agnostic processing.

-As suggested by the camel case naming, built-in templates in PennyLane are classes.
-Classes allow for more complex designs for which we can define properties and methods.
+As suggested by the camel-case naming, built-in templates in PennyLane are classes.
+Classes are more complex data structures than functions, since they can define properties and methods of templates (such as gradient recipes or matrix representations).
 Consult the :ref:`Contributing templates<contributing_templates>` page to learn how to code up your own template class, and how to add it to the PennyLane template library.